akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 These effects will send the reply message even when @scala[`DurableStateBehavior.withEnforcedReplies`]@java[`DurableStateBehaviorWithEnforcedReplies`] is not used, but then there will be no compilation errors if the reply decision is left out.

-Note that the `noReply` is a way of making conscious decision that a reply shouldn't be sent for a specific command or the reply will be sent later, perhaps after some asynchronous interaction with other actors or services.
+Note that the `noReply` is a way of making a conscious decision that a reply shouldn't be sent for a specific command or that a reply will be sent later, perhaps after some asynchronous interaction with other actors or services.

 ## Serialization